Key Sales Takeaways From Salesforce’s State Of Sales Report

 Sales Becomes More Connected And Proactive – Salesforce State Of Sales

 73% of consumers stated that they would switch brands if there is inconsistency in the levels of service across various departments of an organization.
 This means that it is time for all of the different departments to stop competing against one another and start working together to provide value to the customer across all channels.
 Sales professionals claim that this collaborative selling has increased productivity by more than 25%.
-This type of collaboration was also made evident in Hubspot's State of Inbound 2016 report when the report stated that sales and marketing departments have to work together in selling.
-Feel free to check out our key takeaways from this report on our blog post.
+This type of collaboration was also made evident in Hubspot’s State of Inbound 2016 report when the report stated that sales and marketing departments have to work together in selling.

 Another type of collaboration sales organizations should be looking into is building partnerships with other companies.
 Having the right partners whose mission and value align and complement yours can be extremely powerful on influencing your customer’s perceived value of your company.
 There is a strong correlation between the sales teams who are considered high performers and their ability to collaborate across all departments and with partners.